 And what has this all to do with censorship?
 The rationale behind modern censorship is that weaker people need to be protected.
 Children are considered weaker people, and thus most of the effort behind film rating is to ensure children do not see what they apparently cannot handle.
 Historically, women have also been considered weaker and in need of special protections.
 In the 1980s in Ontario, there was an effort to ensure any film that had female victims of violence have a special warning, in addition to any gender-neutral warnings of violence.

 In 1992, the Butler decision on explicit sex films paid special consideration to women.
 The ruling noted “material which may be said to exploit sex in a “degrading or dehumanizing” manner will necessarily fail the community standards test, not because it offends against morals but because it is perceived by public opinion to be harmful to society, particularly women.”
 A later analysis of the ruling noted “the unfortunate outcome has therefore been the further suppression of women’s sexuality.”
 The desire to protect women also influenced Ontario’s Film Classification Act in 2005.

-Polygamy may in fact be harmful, but I’m not convinced it always must be.
-Then again, I believe in marriage despite being separated (not divorced – my wife won’t permit that), and knowing full well that traditional marriage can be exploitative.
+Polygamy may in fact be harmful, but I’m not convinced it always must be, and traditional marriage is not without the potential for harm.
 There are also good reasons for censoring films – but in the name of gender equality, it would be nice if the state would stop taking patriarchal positions in the process.